jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.10 KNearestMeanFilter
+#### 7.9.12 KNearestMeanFilter

-A k-nearest mean filter is a type of edge-preserving smoothing filter.
+A k-nearest mean filter is a type of edge-preserving smoothing filter..

 *Parameters*: